 One of those recipes is their blueberry tart.
 I wanted to find the ULTIMATE blueberry tart for the blog.

 It just so happened that I had a couple of days off coming up so I blocked the time to do some recipe testing.
 I also enlisted the help of some trusted pastry judges (my friends) to decide on which blueberry tart was the best.

-What makes this pie special for me is the mix textures and flavours from the different components of the tart:
+What makes this pie special for me is the mix of textures and flavors from the different components of the tart:

 - The crumbliness of the shortcrust pastry

 - The crunch from the speculoos breadcrumbs

 - The yummy juicy blueberries both fresh and cooked